 - Meaning and purpose - A feeling that comes from being stretched in what we do and what we think.

 As well as these givens, we have guidance systems within ourselves that help us to fulfil these needs, which HG practitioners term our 'innate resources'.

-- The ability to develop long-term memories, allowing us to add to our knowledge and learn new things.
+- Develop long-term memories, allowing us to add to our knowledge and learn new things.

 - Connect with others by building rapport and empathising.

-- The ability to imagine - helping us to take our attention away from our emotions and problem solve in a creative way.
+- Imagine - helping us to take our attention away from our emotions and problem solve in a creative way.

 - Think rationally, analyse and plan.

 How does human givens therapy work?

 The human givens approach is focused on the present, dealing with past events only as they impact the present, and looks at practical solutions to emotional distress.
 Through discussion and various techniques used by the therapist, the therapy aims to establish which needs are not being met, why they are not being met, and how this can be changed.